Best Hotels in Braga — Where to Stay

 Boutique and Mid-Range

-Meliá Braga — 4-star business hotel near the stadium and shopping, slightly outside the historic core.
-Good value, modern rooms, rooftop pool. €80–120/night.
-Better for car-based visits than foot exploration.
+Meliá Braga — 4-star business hotel near the Estádio Municipal and Nova Arcada shopping centre, slightly outside the historic core.
+Modern rooms, rooftop pool (open seasonally), fitness centre, and on-site restaurant.
+Good value at approximately €80–120/night.
+Better for car-based visits than foot exploration — the walk to the Sé takes 20–25 minutes.
+Free parking is a significant advantage if you are driving.

 Budget